-A. The Library hosts a weekly story hour for preschool-aged children each Wednesday morning at 9:30.
+A. The Library hosts two weekly story hours for children each Wednesday and Thursday mornings at 10:00.
 This program includes stories, crafts, games and music.
 It is free of charge, no pre-registration is required, and all children and their parents are welcome to come.

-Q. Who makes the rules at the library?
+Q. Who makes the policies at the library?

 A. The Library Board.